-Hazards can be defined as phenomena that may have negative impacts, such as damage to infrastructure, ecosystems, property, livelihoods, or health.
+Hazards can be defined as phenomena that have negative impacts, such as damage to infrastructure, ecosystems, property, livelihoods, or health.

-Exposure encompasses all the people, livelihoods, resources, or assets that could be negatively impacted by hazards.
+Exposure encompasses all the people, livelihoods, resources, or assets that have the potential to be negatively impacted by hazards.

 Vulnerability can be used to describe how susceptible a person, group, resource, or ecosystem is to harm, and the capacity to adapt to hazards.